apache/nuttx/tools/README.txt

   into include/nuttx/config.h.  config.h is a another version of the NuttX configuration that can be included by C files.

+mksyscall.c

+  This is C file that is used to build mksyscall program.
+The mksyscall program is used during the initial NuttX build by the logic in the top- level syscall/ directory.

+  If you build NuttX as a separately compiled, monolithic kernel and separate applications, then there is a syscall layer that is used to get from the user application space to the NuttX kernel space.
+In the user application "proxies" for each of the kernel functions are provided.
+The proxies have the same function signature as the kernel function, but only execute a system call.

+  Within the kernel, there are "stubs" for each of the system calls.
+The stubs receive the marshalled system call data, and perform the actually kernel function call (in kernel-mode) on behalf of the proxy function.

+  Information about the stubs and proxies is maintained in a comma separated value (CSV) file in the syscall/ directory.
+The mksyscall program will accept this CVS file as input and generate all of the required proxy or stub files as output.
+See syscall/README.txt for additonal information.

+Makefile.host

+  This is the makefile that is used to make the mkconfig program from the mkconfig.c C file or the mksyscall program from the mksyscall.c file.

 mkromfsimg.sh

   This script may be used to automate the generate of a ROMFS file system image.
 It accepts an rcS script "template" and generates and image that may be mounted under /etc in the NuttX pseudo file system.

-Makefile.mkconfig

-  This is the makefile that is used to make the mkconfig program from the mkconfig.c C file.

 mkdeps.sh
 mknulldeps.sh